NATIONAL COMPANY, INC.

 installed.
 Though W-G used National Co. parts, where specified, many other

-components and some shielding was strictly W-G manufactured.
+components were strictly W-G manufactured or purchased parts.
 The IF

 transformers, power transformer, chokes and the chassis all appear to be